davidjansta/davidjansta.github.io/README.md

 **“Yeah”**

-Imagine you were cursed, and this curse would prevent you from using any word other than the one you choose.
-Which word would you pick?
+Picture this: You're under a curse, and it stops you from saying any word except ONE.
+What word would you choose?

-If I had to choose just one word to use forever, it would definitely be "yeah."
+If I had to choose just one word to use forever, it would definitely be "YEAH".
 Why?
 I feel like you can use this word at any time.

 Sometimes, it's a cooler way to say "yes."
 For example, when someone asks you a question, "yeah" is the way to go.
 And if you need to say "no" or something else, I can’t help you.